Pope Tells Youths To Tackle Climate Crisis, Poverty - UrduPoint

 "We cannot be satisfied with mere palliative measures or timid and ambiguous compromises," he added.

-Around 6,500 people, including Portuguese President Marcelo Rebelo de Sousa and bishops, were gathered under a bright sun in a main square of the campus of the institution, one of Portugal's top universities, to listen to the pope.
+Around 6,500 people, including Portuguese President Marcelo Rebelo de Sousa and bishops, were gathered under a bright sun in a main square of the campus of the university to listen to the pope.

 The crowd cheered and applauded when the leader of the world's 1.3 billion Roman Catholics pontiff took to the stage.